What do I do if I get sick while I’m in Australia?

 Navigating the Australian medical system if you fall ill

 Over the last year, everyone in Australia has been affected by the novel coronavirus pandemic (COVID-19) to some extent, but for many overseas workers and international students, there’s a unique set of challenges that have come with the virus.

 Trying to remain connected to others during social distancing, and struggling with financial security and uncertainty about the future, can be even harder when you’re living in a foreign country.

-At nib, we understand that times are tough for our international members, which is why we’re committed to providing extra support throughout the COVID-19 pandemic.
 To help you find the right services and packages for you and your family, we’ve outlined some of the ways you can access the help and support you need during these unprecedented times.

 To ensure you continue to stay as healthy as possible while social distancing, nib will cover appropriate treatment using telehealth for eligible international members.
-This is a temporary measure that will be in place until 30 September 2020.

 This means that you’ll still be able to use your cover to claim on telehealth appointments (like video calls or Skype appointments) for services including your GP appointments.
 A service will only be provided by telehealth where it is safe and clinically appropriate, so not all providers will be able to make it available.
 Please check with your provider if this is something they’re able to do or check out nib's First Choice Network to search for GPs that provide telehealth consultations.